James Haydon: Biography

 In 2002, Haydon joined Carl Fogarty's Foggy Petronas in the WSBK, developing the new bike for the first year.
 It proved unreliable and Haydon had to leap from the motorcycle twice when it blew up during a ride.
-His high point of the season was a best result of 7th in the world in Japan.
+His high point of the season was a best result of seventh in the world in Japan.

 In 2004, Haydon stood in at Virgin Mobile Yamaha in the British Superbike series.
 He finished top Yamaha in Britain.
 2004 was the only season in Haydon's career that he never crashed, even in practice.
-At the end of the season he also raced in the last few MotoGP's (World Championship) for Kenny Roberts Proton team.
+At the end of the season, he also raced in the last few MotoGP's (World Championship) for Kenny Roberts Proton team.
 His best result an impressive 12th place in Qatar.

 Due to his success in the 2004 season, Haydon he signed a two-year deal for Airwaves Ducati.
 A pre-season testing injury at Albacete saw Gregorio Lavilla take over his ride.
 Haydon filled in for various teams throughout 2005, and eventually ending up at Team Suzuki after John Reynolds was injured.

 Haydon stayed with the Team for 2006 alongside 2003 champion Shane Byrne.
 After a strong start at Oulton Park on identical bikes, Haydon was given a new bike, which he disliked.
 In race 2, a brake problem caused Haydon to collide with Dean Thomas, leaving both Thomas and Haydon injured.
 Haydon returned to race later that season.
 The incident was reviewed by an RAC panel and Haydon was cleared of all responsibility when the data logging proved the problem had been outside his control.

-For 2007, Haydon returned to Virgin Yamaha alongside Tommy Hill in a Team he had excelled with in the past.
-Later that year he signed as 'Super Sub' for Hawk Kawasaki and in his first race with them he finished top of his team.
+For 2007, Haydon returned to Virgin Yamaha alongside Tommy Hill in a team he had excelled with in the past.
+Later that year, he signed as 'Super Sub' for Hawk Kawasaki and in his first race with them he finished top of his team.

 For 2008, Hawk Kawasaki offered Haydon a season contract.
-However two weeks before the start of the race season they were forced to pull out when one of their main sponsors withdrew.
+However, two weeks before the start of the race season, they were forced to pull out when one of their main sponsors withdrew.

-Haydone was contacted by Eurosport and decided to leave racing.
+Haydon was contacted by Eurosport and decided to leave racing.
 He has never raced at the top level since.